All Saints Day – Nov. 1, 2026

 All Saints Day FAQs

-Is All Saints Day a day of holy obligation?
+Is All Saints Day a federal holiday?

 HOW TO OBSERVE ALL SAINTS DAY